Vencoders/Panoramic-image-inpainting/README.md

 # Panoramic-image-inpainting

-This repository contains the implementation for the paper:

-PANORAMIC IMAGE INPAINTING WITH GATED CONVOLUTION AND CONTEXTUAL RECONSTRUCTION LOSS
+This repository contains the implementation for the paper "PANORAMIC IMAGE INPAINTING WITH GATED CONVOLUTION AND CONTEXTUAL RECONSTRUCTION LOSS", presented in IEEE ICASSP 2024.

+## Paper
+The paper is available on [IEEEXplore](https://ieeexplore.ieee.org/document/10446469).
+A preprint is available [here](https://arxiv.org/abs/2402.02936).

 ## **Environment**